jasminebrewer/jasminebrewer.github.io/_pages/about.md

 author_profile: true
 ---

-I am a postdoctoral fellow in the Theoretical Physics Department at CERN.
-I received my PhD from the MIT Center for Theoretical Physics in 2020.
+I am a postdoctoral fellow in the Rudolf-Peierls Centre for Theoretical Physics at Oxford.
+I received my PhD from the MIT Center for Theoretical Physics in 2020 and spent three years as a Senior Research Fellow at CERN.
 I am interested in heavy-ion collisions, jets, and far-from-equilibrium QCD.

 You can download my CV <a href="https://jasminebrewer.github.io/JasmineBrewer_CV.pdf" target="_blank">here.</a>